 It’s based on the principle of photo-biotherapy, a procedure where laser light reactivates protein synthesis.
 Clinical trials demonstrate that inactive hair follicles can be made to resume protein synthesis throughout the use of this treatment.

-The illumiflow laser cap is a safe and painless hair restoration device that utilizes the principles behind LLLT in a convenient form that can be worn under most hats and caps when out and about or just as is at the comfort of your own home.
+illumiflow offers safe and painless hair restoration devices that utilize the principles behind LLLT in a convenient form that can be worn under most hats and caps when out and about or just as in the comfort of your own home.
 This gives the wearer the ability to apply a laser therapy session whenever they see fit.

 If you’re experiencing postpartum hair loss, that means you’ve just given birth to a baby.
-You don’t have time to be worrying about your hair falling out, trying to maintain a healthy diet, dealing with your menstrual cycle again and preventing stress.
+You don’t have time to be worrying about your hair falling out, trying to maintain a healthy diet, dealing with your menstrual cycle again, and preventing stress.

-The illumiflow laser cap is considered one of the best forms of low-level laser therapy caps on the market, especially when compared to its competitors.
+The illumiflow laser cap is considered one of the best forms of low-level laser therapy caps on the market, especially compared to its competitors.